ernestchu/ssm-project/task1/README.md

 huggingface-cli login
 ```

-Benchmark a Hugging Face model on TimeAware (you can pass `--subset` for a quick test):
+Benchmark a Hugging Face model on TimeAware (you can pass `--subset` for a quick test and `--icl` to enable in-context learning):

 ```bash
 python main.py --model_name <Hugging Face model name>